SilentEngineer16/RISCV-MYTH/Day3/README.md

 ### Reflection

-Day 3 was a deep dive into **practical RTL design**—from basic syntax and environment setup to advanced pipelining, retiming, and low-power techniques.
+Day 3 was a deep dive into **practical TV-Verilog design**—from basic syntax and environment setup to advanced pipelining, retiming, and low-power techniques.
 By the end of the day, I had a working calculator that showcased all these principles in action.